 - 1 tbsp high-heat cooking oil safflower by The Oil Barn

 - a few grinds of black pepper

-- Season the pork shoulder chunks with the salt, cumin, cinnamon and black pepper.
-Heat the oil in your stove-top safe slow cooker insert, or in a dutch oven, like Le Creuset.
+Season the pork shoulder pieces with the salt, cumin, cinnamon, and black pepper.
+Heat the oil in a stove-top safe slow cooker insert or Dutch oven, like Le Creuset.
 Brown the meat on all sides.
 Take the time to develop a crispy outer layer on the meat, this will add great flavor to your braise.

 After browning the pork, add the braising liquid.
 Set slow cooker to high 4–6 hours or with Dutch oven, a low simmer, covered with lid, on the stovetop for 2.5–3 hours.
 When meat is cooked, remove to a cutting board and cool slightly before fork shredding.
 Reduce sauce on stovetop if you'd like.
 Return meat to the sauce and serve with toasted ciabatta rolls and coleslaw.